 It’s important for us to be confident our new students are ready to take on the challenge of college academics.
 With this in mind, sometimes a student is not accepted when they first apply.

-Although this can be a tough place to be in, it doesn’t mean that you need to give up on your goal of being a Ram.
+Although this can be a tough place to be in, it doesn’t mean that you need to give up on your goal of becoming a Ram.
 Here are a few steps you can take if you find yourself in this situation.

 #1: Review your decision email.

 The decision email you receive from CSU Admissions will include recommended next steps specifically tailored to your situation.
 Be sure to read the full message before you take any action.

 It’s important to talk with your admissions counselor before you move forward.
 They understand the ins and outs of the admission process and will have insight into the reasoning behind our admission decision.

 Your admissions counselor can give you an honest assessment of whether our reconsideration process is right for you.
 They can also help you develop a timeline and action plan if you’d be better served applying again for a future term.

 Reconsideration happens when an applicant who was not offered admission presents compelling, new academic evidence supporting their current application.
 Reconsideration is allowed only once per application — be sure to discuss the process with your admissions counselor before taking this step.